jatin9996/connectup/README.md

-# Auth Service
+# Auth Service with Matchmaker

-A comprehensive authentication service built with Go, featuring JWT-based authentication, PostgreSQL for user storage, and Redis for session/token caching.
+A comprehensive authentication service built with Go, featuring JWT-based authentication, PostgreSQL for user storage, Redis for session/token caching, and an integrated matchmaker service for user matching based on tags, industries, experience, and interests.

 ## Features